KRCB TV and KPJK TV Over-the-Air Signal (April 8, 2021)

-The owner of KCSM, San Mateo Community College District, decided several years ago that they could no longer afford the maintain KCSM, the PBS station which had been serving San Mateo and the South Bay area for 50 some years.
+The owner of KCSM TV, San Mateo Community College District, decided several years ago that they could no longer afford the maintain KCSM TV, the PBS station which had been serving San Mateo and the South Bay area for 50 some years.

-KRCB, the PBS station in the North Bay, submitted the winning bid to acquire the station.
+KRCB TV, the public television station in the North Bay, submitted the winning bid to acquire the station.
 We felt that losing this public television station would be an unacceptable loss of a public asset which would probably never be re-gained.
 We are very happy that our bid prevailed.

 What is Northern California Public Media?